javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-ifelse/article.md

 # Conditional operators: if, '?'

 Sometimes we need to perform different actions basing on a condition.

-There's an `if` operator for that and also the "question mark" `?` operator for conditional evaluation.
+There's an `if` operator for that and also the "question mark" operator: `"?"` for conditional evaluation.

 [cut]